 Part of the Board and management's strategic and capital spending decision process includes identifying and assessing climate-related risks and opportunities.
 Management reports quarterly to the Board on critical and potentially emerging risks, including climate-related risks, as part of the Enterprise Risk Management process.
 Since the Company operates an integrated business with assets being utilized for, and benefiting from, the production, transportation and consumption of natural gas, the Board and management consider physical and transitional climate risks, including policy and legal risks, technological developments, shifts in market conditions, including future natural gas usage, and reputational risks, and the impact of those risks on the Company's business.
-In March 2022, the Company published its inaugural Climate Report, analyzing climate-related transitional and physical risks, and describing our strategy for addressing those risks, as well as the resiliency of that strategy under a carbon constrained scenario.
-The Company reviews and considers adjustments to its approach to capital investment in response to these transitional developments, with its long-term, returns-focused approach.
+The Company reviews and considers adjustments to its approach to capital investment in response to these risks and developments, with its long-term, returns-focused approach.